EdenKupe/anarchysf/pages/g/000900 William Gibson & Bruce Sterling.md

 yearReleased: "1990"
 author: "William Gibson & Bruce Sterling"
 ---
-Included in  Killjoy's list of stories that feature sympathetic  anarchist characters.
+Included in  Killjoy's list (see bibliography) of stories that feature sympathetic  anarchist characters.